 Command What Happens

 !BANK Changes Macro Bank to the next higher bank.
-Starts over at bank 4.
-Current bank number shows on the BANK button.
+Starts over after bank 4.
+Current bank is shown by selected Macro Band button.

 !T/R Toggles Transmit/Receive

-!ROTATE Turn your station rotor to the DX bearing

-!RTR STOP Stop rotor immediately

-Command What Happens !PTTON Turns on RigPi Keyer and Audio board PTT.
+Command What Happens !ROTATE Turn your station rotor to the DX bearing !RTR STOP Stop rotor immediately !PTTON Turns on RigPi Keyer and Audio board PTT.
 A radio does not have to be connected.
 If using this to control an external power switch, turn off hardware PTT in Advanced Radio settings>H/W PTT. !PTTOFF Turns off RigPi Keyer and Audio board PTT.
 A radio does not have to be connected.
 If using this to control an external power switch, turn off hardware PTT in Advanced Radio settings>H/W PTT. !SWn The the !SWn command, macros can control on and off to up to 8 external devices through a special cable (see below).
-(Use !SW0 to reset all 8 lines.)
+(Use !SW0 to reset all 8 lines.) !TUNER Engage internal tuner in radio. !TUNETO A dialog allows you to set a frequency, mode and bandwidth.